REALATRENDS REAL ESTATE SERVICES, INC 949·494·8830

 This page is updated continuously with the latest Laguna Beach homes for sale, price reductions, and recent sold comparable properties.
 Bookmark it and check back often, or have us set up a saved search that alerts you the moment a Laguna Beach property matching your criteria comes on the market, including off-market opportunities surfaced through our broker relationships.

 As Laguna Beach real estate specialists locally owned and operated since 1983, Realatrends has guided hundreds of buyers and sellers through Laguna Beach transactions across every neighborhood in the city.
-Founders R. Clark Smith III and R. Clark Smith IV (DRE #01415777) are fourth-generation Orange County real estate brokers who have closed more than $500 million in lifetime sales volume.
+Founders R. Clark Smith III and R. Clark Smith IV are fourth-generation Orange County real estate brokers who have closed more than $1 billion in sales volume.
 When you’re ready to look at Laguna Beach homes or to list yours, reach out to one of our experienced Realtors and we’ll handle the rest.

 If a condo fits your search better, view our list of Laguna Beach condos for sale.
 If you’re new to the area, a Laguna Beach rental is a low-commitment way to test Laguna Beach neighborhoods before you buy.
 You may also want to browse our curated lists of Laguna Beach oceanfront homes and current Laguna Beach open houses.